Why is my child struggling to read? Do they have signs of dyslexia?

 You are not alone!!

-So where to from here for your struggling reader and what are these common signs of dyslexia?
+Where to from here for your struggling reader and what are these common signs of dyslexia?

 ⇒ First things first!
 I always ask if a child has had their vision and hearing checked.
 If a child has a physical problem with their eyes or ears, this could be the cause of their learning difficulty.
 Rule this out first!